openziti-test-kitchen/ansible-paramikoz-demo/README.md

 ## Our Objective

-Before going any further, be aware this explainer is accompanied by a `setup.sh` script and video that will step through doing all.
+Before going any further, be aware this explainer is accompanied by a `setup.sh` script and video that will step through the procedure.
 Still, it's important to get some footing before jumping off the deep end.

 We are going to deploy some non-privileged SSH servers locally, sandboxed away in containers.
 One of them, will be behind our `ziti-edge-tunnel` software container in a shared network.
-The other is a custom, paramiko based ssh server that has been "zitified" with our brand new `python-sdk-py`.
-Importantly, these containers **don't listen on any public interface, don't have any special Capabilities, and have NO ports mapped to them**.
-You yourself should not be able to reach them at any port from your host.
+This tunneller will act as an agent for the vanilla OpenSSH sshd.
+In the other container is a custom, Paramiko-based ssh server that has been "zitified" with our brand new `python-sdk-py` (PyPi `openziti`).
+Importantly, these SSH server containers **don't listen on any public interface, don't have any special Linux Capabilities (permissions), and have NO ports mapped to them**.

-With OpenZiti, *we'll still be able to reach them*.
+The only way to reach the SSH servers is via the OpenZiti App Network we'll create.

-But, only after setting up an OpenZiti Overlay Network.
-For that, we're going to use the Ziti Enterprise Developer Sandbox (ZEDS).
-It allows us to set up OpenZiti networks for development purposes, without having to worry about all the underlying ziti components (like the ziti-controller, ziti-router(s), policies, etc...).
-Don't worry, we're gonna show you how, and give you everything you need below via a short video and some configs you can copy and paste.
+For that, we're going to use the Ziti Edge Developer Sandbox (ZEDS).
+It allows us to set up OpenZiti networks for development purposes like this demo, but without having to worry about all the underlying ziti components (like the ziti-controller, ziti-router(s), policies, etc...).
+Don't worry, we'll show you how and give you everything you need below via a short video and some configs you can copy and paste.

 Finally, we want to do some work with Ansible.
 That's were our ParamikoZ connection plugin comes in.
-Right now, it's less that 60 LOC; yet, it's fully integrated to Ansible's configuration hooks, and allows you to connect (using a ziti identity) to your services.
+Right now, it's less than 60 LOC; yet, fully integrated with Ansible's configuration hooks, and allows you to connect (using a ziti identity) to your services.
 Using this plugin, we supercharge Ansible, by conferring it he powers to find the ZEDS defined service intercept addresses, which are only reachable via the OpenZiti overlay, and which will be hosted on those dark containers.
 Lastly, we have some eastereggs, so stick around.

 ## Into the Wild